|

 above the tower arch.

-lovely.
-This is a wholly rustic space, at
+is simple, but lovely.
+This is a wholly rustic

-the heart of the fields and copses round
+space, at the heart of the fields and copses

-then, it is a church of the ordinary
+identity.
+Inevitably then, it is a church of the

-and of its place in their community.
-It
+continuity, and of its place in their community.

 |